 Become a Water Quality Monitor for Local Watershed Group

-The Blackstone River Coalition (BRC) is in need of volunteer water quality monitors (WQMs) to assist with its water quality monitoring at 30 sites in the headwaters region of the watershed.
+Together with the Blackstone River Coalition (BRC), we're seeking volunteer water quality monitors (WQMs) to assist with water quality monitoring at 30 sites in the headwaters region of the watershed.

 No prior experience needed—we will train you!

 - Tilly Brook at Barker Ave

 - The BRC is also in need of trained monitors who can serve as "floaters" to cover sites on an as-needed basis.